szKubica/First-Django-project/README.md

 -User authentication

--models realtions: many to many, one to one, many to one
+-models relations: many to many, one to one, many to one